A Bayes-Motivated Quadratic-Form Test for High-Dimensional Mean Testing: Two sample mean test based on the Bayes factor

 where $\pi(\Theta|H_0)$ and $\pi(\Theta|H_1)$ are the specified prior distributions for the unknown parameters $\Theta = (\mu_1, \mu_2, \Sigma)$ under $H_0$ and $H_1$, respectively.
 Following \cite{jiang2022two}, under the null

 the prior distributions are chosen to be

 and

 where $W_p^{-1}(m, V)$ is an inverse Wishart distribution with degrees of freedom $m$ and a positive definite matrix $V$.
-Following \cite{zoh2018powerful}, we set $P(H_0)=P(H_1)=0.5$ in this paper.
-Importantly, to test if the proposed Bayes factor test statistic outperforms the competitors, especially the one in \eqref{eq: jiang xu test}, we are interested in a test statistic which has stable performance under non-informative priors but with less restriction on the variance of the covariance matrix, that is, $V = k' I_p$ with $k' $ a positive constant.
-Large values of $k'$ result in a large variability of the prior of $\Sigma$.
-Similar construction is considered in \cite{jiang2022two} which takes $k' = [np\lambda_{\max}( S_n)]/\varepsilon_n $ for $\varepsilon_n \to 0$ and $\lambda_{\max}(\cdot)$ calculates the largest eigenvalue of a matrix.
+Following \cite{zoh2018powerful}, we set \tcr{$P(H_0)=P(H_1)=0.5$, that is, the two competing hypotheses are assigned equal prior probabilities.} \tcr{Our goal is not to use the full Bayes factor as the final testing rule, but to extract from it a stable high-dimensional quadratic-form component.
+In that reduced statistic, the prior mainly enters through $k'$ in $V=k'I_p$, so the influence of the prior is much more limited than in a fully Bayesian analysis based on the complete Bayes factor.} Importantly, to test if the proposed Bayes factor test statistic outperforms the competitors, especially the one in \eqref{eq: jiang xu test}, we are interested in a test statistic which has stable performance under non-informative priors but with less restriction on the variance of the covariance matrix, that is, $V = k' I_p$ with $k' $ a positive constant. \tcr{When $k'$ is very large, the identity component dominates the combined term and weakens the contribution of the sample covariance information.} Similar construction is considered in \cite{jiang2022two} which takes $k' = [np\lambda_{\max}( S_n)]/\varepsilon_n $ for $\varepsilon_n \to 0$ and $\lambda_{\max}(\cdot)$ calculates the largest eigenvalue of a matrix.

-The expression of the test statistic in \eqref{eq: bayes factor} requires the joint densities of $X$ and $Y$ under the null and the alternative hypotheses.
+The expression of the test statistic in \eqref{eq: bayes factor} requires the joint densities of $X_1$ and $X_2$ under the null and the alternative hypotheses.
+Under the null, the joint density follows